simonhasan/asap-microbit-rover-lessons/_sources/teacher-notes/teacher-notes-01.md

 ## Types of M3 Nuts

 There are a variety of heads for M3 nuts available.
-The shape of the head TODO.
+The shape of the head varies according to the intended use of the bolt.
+Some bolts have a head. that requires tools that are uncommon to discourage the removal of the bolt.
+Some have a head optimized so they can be removed by hand.
+Other bolts have a head that reduces the profile of the bolt.

 ![m3-nut-heads](assets/m3-nut-heads.png)